 Are you currently experiencing low back pain?
 Did this episode of back pain start in the last three months?
 You may be eligible to participate in a research study comparing different therapies to treat low back pain and prevent it from reoccurring in the future.
 Participants will be compensated.

 Pain in the lower back is a common problem and a leading cause of disability.
 In some cases, back pain can become a long-term health problem.
 Treatments for back pain may include medications, massage, cold and heat therapy, and physical therapy, but these do not work for everyone.
 The purpose of this study is to help researchers compare two types of treatments for people with low back pain.
 Researchers hope their findings will lead to safer, more effective treatments for people with low back pain in the future.

 - Ages 18 and up

-• Currently experiencing low back pain
+- Currently experiencing low back pain

 - Current episode of low back pain began within the past three months

 - Able to read and write in English

 - No serious health issues, such as uncontrolled hypertension, untreated psychiatric disorders, substance use disorder, Parkinson’s disease, multiple sclerosis, dementia, or Alzheimer’s disease

 - Have never undergone spinal fusion surgery for your low back (also called arthrodesis)

 - Not pregnant or breastfeeding, and not planning to become pregnant within the next year

 - Supported Self-Management (SSM) focuses on things you can do on your own to manage your back pain (1 hour per visit)